-Media Arts has decided to continue implementation of “Operation: Reconnect” through the 2021-22 school year.
+Media Arts has continue implementation of “Operation: Reconnect” because of its overwhelming success.
 “We want to do what’s best for our students and staff,” said Dooley.
 “We want to create the most consistent learning environment for our students.”

 Media Arts wants all families to know that they are here for support beyond the student’s education.
 If families are in need, please reach out to the school.
 They have a dynamic support staff that is knowledgeable about how to take care of ourselves when things get overwhelming.
 When families feel confident, students will feel confident as well.

 Here is a link to the Governor’s Office NewMexico.gov as one central clearinghouse for all information around COVID-19.
 In addition, go to education information for schools and families to find the most up-to-date information from the Department of Health, Workforce Solutions, Department of Aging and Long Term Services and more.
 Here is a link to the Albuquerque Coordinated Resource Guide.
 It includes: Crisis Lines, Food Resources, and Housing.
 Also, the entire list of education companies offering FREE subscriptions due to school closings.